 Silicone family additive agents SILFACE

-Silface is a wetting/penetrating agent with the basic structure of silicon.
+Silface is a wetting/penetrating agent with the basic structure of silicone.
 It is used in a wide range of fields that require paint film formation.
 The addition of a small amount of this product resolves problems stemming from insufficient wetting properties and foam.
 In addition, it has other effects as well, including making paint film surfaces harder to damage.

 |Specific Gravity||Solubility in water